mttcnnff/OOD-Assignment-7/README.md

 document a model will be able to automatically read-in the specified contents into a full song.
 The implementation details are specified below.

+## Operating Instructions
+After downloading the jar for this project navigate to the folder which contains it, make sure the text files you'd like to read in as songs are in the same directory as the jar.
+Once there type the following into the command line: `java -jar OOD-Assignment-7.jar [filename].txt [view type]`

+ *Valid View Types Inputs*
+ 1. `console`
+ 2. `midi`
+ 3. `visual`
+ 4. `composite`

 ## The Model

 #### Interface